gsmithline/PettingZoo-MPE-Pursuit/README.md

     <img src="https://raw.githubusercontent.com/Farama-Foundation/PettingZoo/master/pettingzoo-text.png" width="500px"/>
 </p>

-PettingZoo is a Python library for conducting research in multi-agent reinforcement learning, akin to a multi-agent version of [Gymnasium](https://github.com/Farama-Foundation/Gymnasium).
+This repository is built on the the PettingZoo Environment PettingZoo is a Python library for conducting research in multi-agent reinforcement learning, akin to a multi-agent version of [Gymnasium](https://github.com/Farama-Foundation/Gymnasium).

 The documentation website is at [pettingzoo.farama.org](https://pettingzoo.farama.org) and we have a public discord server (which we also use to coordinate development work) that you can join here: https://discord.gg/nhvKkYa6qX